 - regulating the levels of minerals or electrolytes (e.g., sodium, calcium, and potassium) and fluid in the body

-It's entirely possible to live a full, healthy life with only one kidney – one fully functioning kidney can do the work of two – but it's essential to watch for signs of any problems with the remaining kidney.
+Most people have 2 functioning kidneys.
+It's entirely possible to live a full, healthy life with only 1 kidney – 1 fully functioning kidney usually can do the work of 2 – but it's essential to watch for signs of any problems with the remaining kidney.

 When kidneys get to the point where they can't function at all, kidney dialysis or a transplant is the only way to remove the body's waste products.